-In February 2021, the Company's Board of Directors adopted our ESPP, and our stockholders approved our ESPP.
+In February 2021, the Company's Board of Directors adopted the ESPP, and our stockholders approved the ESPP.
 The price at which stock is purchased under the ESPP is equal to 85% of the fair market value of the Company's common stock on the first or the last day of the offering period, whichever is lower.
 Generally, each offering under the ESPP will be for a period of six months as determined by the Company's Board of Directors.
 Employees may invest up to 15% of their qualifying gross compensation through payroll deductions.
 In no event may an employee purchase more than 4,750 shares of common stock during any six-month offering period.

-As of June 30, 2021, there were 550,000 shares of common stock available for issuance under the ESPP and no shares issued under the ESPP.
-The ESPP is a compensatory plan as defined by the authoritative guidance for stock compensation; therefore, stock-based compensation expense of \$0.3 million related to the ESPP has been recorded during the six months ended June 30, 2021.
+As of March 31, 2022, there were 212,147 shares issued under the ESPP.
+The ESPP is a compensatory plan as defined by the authoritative guidance for stock compensation.
+Stock-based compensation expense of \$0.1 million related to the ESPP has been recorded for the three months ended March 31, 2022 and 2021.